EliAndrewC/l7r/setting/l7r.md

 Armed with the ability to infiltrate the capital without their maho being detected, Iuchiban and his disciples journeyed to Otosan Uchi.
 They slowly began to raise the bodies of the honored dead in the Imperial crypt underneath Otosan Uchi, with the intention to mount a surprise attack on the Imperial court.
 At the same time, they began quietly abducting members of the Imperial Chancellery whose names they used to power their spells and rituals.

-This was ultimately discovered before their preparations were complete, and a group of investigators drawn from the each of the 7 Great Clans uncovered Iuchiban's activities and slew him in the resulting battle before he could escape.
+This was ultimately discovered before their preparations were complete, and a group of investigators drawn from each of the 7 Great Clans uncovered Iuchiban's activities and slew him in the resulting battle before he could escape.
 The similarities between this event and the original Day of Thunder were not lost on people afterwards, and it was an open question for many years whether this event was another Day of Thunder.
 The implications are not trivial - if the original Day of Thunder established the supremacy of humanity for all time, then the stakes of such conflicts are more localized in time and place.
 But if humanity needs to periodically renew the Prophecy of the Age of Man (in which the Shinsei revealed that the Fortunes favor mortal man), then humanity's future as a species is not guaranteed.

 The Imperial Ministry of Rites took no direct position on this question, though many individual Imperial Ministers of Rites over the years dismissed the question as ludicrous.
 Recently the prophet Baiten declared that the Day of Thunder was at hand.
 Prince Fukuhachi, who oversaw the city of Toshi Ranbo at the time, reported that he narrowly prevented the assassination of the prophet Baiten, who was later found to have been murdered at the order of Shinjo Jotsu, the leader of the moon cult.
 Shinjo Jotsu's later defeat was later revealed to be another Day of Thunder, prompting the Imperial Ministry of Rites to declare that Days of Thunder are indeed periodic events.
 Interestingly, the Imperial Ministry of Rites has not yet retroactively declared Iuchiban's coup to be the Second Day of Thunder, though the growing consensus seems to be that this is obviously the case.